EMDR for First Responders

 • Musculoskeletal disorders

-EMDR for Alcohol Use and Drug Addiction
+EMDR for Co-Occurring PTSD and Addiction

 Addiction is a common co-occurring issue for people with PTSD.
 The intensity of PTSD symptoms can be overwhelming, leading many to self-medicate with drugs or alcohol.
 Between 36–52% of people diagnosed with PTSD also struggle with a substance use disorder.

 EMDR can be an effective treatment for people with addiction and trauma.
-EMDR can help people with addictions:

 • Identify triggers for substance use